united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

 ## What's next?

-  Continue with the Tutorial in the Management Console.
-The next chapter will be about the use of Grafana to display the formatted data.
+  Continue with the tutorial in the Management Console.
+The next chapter will be about the use of Grafana to [display the formatted data](https://umh.docs.umh.app/docs/getstarted/datavisualization/) to proceed.
-  You can also click [here](/docs/getstarted/datavisualization/) to proceed.